MyTooliT/ICOc/ReadMe.md

 #### Installing `tables` Package Fails

-If installing ICOc, specifically the `tables` ([PyTables](http://pytables.org)) package on your machine fails with the following error message:
+If installing ICOc, specifically the `tables` ([PyTables](http://pytables.org)) package, on your machine fails with the following error message:

 > ERROR:: Could not find a local HDF5 installation